 Attention Washington New Net Metering Applicants

-The WSU Energy Program has announced a program end date of January 31, 2019 for the Renewable Generation Incentive.
+The Washington State Renewable Generation Incentive Program ends January 31, 2019.
 Please visit the WSU Energy Program for more details.

 How it works

 - You provide one or more meter bases in order for Avista to install a production meter(s).

 - The production meter records total energy generated by your system.

 - Incentive is based on your generated energy from July 1 through June 30 of the following year.

 - After Avista commissions the generation system, you must apply for certification with the Washington State University Energy Program in order to determine the incentive rate.
 This only needs to be done once.

 - By August 31, you send us a renewable energy system cost recovery annual incentive payment application form.

 - Avista distributes incentives.